 Just add it the frustration pile, I suppose.
 Who are you if you don't have a name?
 And, further, who are you if your name doesn't truly fit?
 Like jeans that either hang too far or cling too tight, you just don't feel like yourself.
 The language of relationships is important.

-More from YourTango: 5 Easy Ways To Be An Amazing Girlfriend
+More from YourTango: 5 Ways To Win Your Girlfriend Back From The Other Guy

 And, although, when it comes to my own relationships, I have no doubt how sweet it is, I can't help but wonder if we could ever prize the Scabiosa the way we do the Lily…